amit-katyal/cult/README.md

 - **Lock.sol**: A contract that locks funds until a specified unlock time.
 - **Token.sol**: An ERC20 token contract with minting functionality.
-- **TokenFactory.sol**: A factory contract for creating and managing meme tokens.
+- **TokenFactory.sol**: A factory contract for creating and managing social tokens.

 ## Installation